therealseeds/seeds-sdk-android/README.md

 ##Preparation
 Please make a deep link to the in-app purchase item you’d like to promote and let us know what that deep link is.

-If you haven't already received an app_key.

-Please let us know your name,  email address and game name so we can set up the web dashboard.
+If you haven't already, please also let us know your name,  email address and game name so we can get you set up.
 Please send this info to [sungwon@playseeds.com](sungwon@playseeds.com)

+We will then set you up with an app_key so you can get started.

 (Note, if you would like to test just the in-app message functionality to display a test image promo, you may use the special app_key “test”)